Change (party): Ideology

 The party holds a positive view of socialist Poland, writing: "Since the collapse of the Polish People’s Republic in 1989, Poland’s institutions and society have been molded along the lines of neo-liberal capitalism; hence, Poland has become firmly situated in the Western geopolitical camp by dint of military occupation, economic enslavement, and ideological indoctrination."
 Zmiana argues for an establishment of a 'multipolar' world, arguing that the dominance of USA and Western Europe should be replaced by a "friendship and alliance from the Atlantic to Vladivostok".
 Greanville Post described the party as a "common anti-imperialist, socially-oriented front."
+Zmiana declares itself as an enemy of "USA, NATO, the bourgeoisie, fascists, and Ukraine".
+It opposes Israel, denouncing it as an example of "Jewish fascism", and postulates a global workers' movement against militarism.

 Zmiana supports Russia in the Russo-Ukrainian War.
 On Ukraine, the party wrote: "Ukraine is a failed state.
 As soon as the West, including Poland, supported Bandera's followers in Ukraine, the country plunged into chaos", and "the people of Crimea have had pro-Russian views for a long time.
 They are afraid of Bandera's followers.
 We should be afraid too."
 Zmiana is also supportive of the fallen presidents Bashar al-Assad of Syria and Muammar Gaddafi of Libya.
+The party supports pro-Russian separatists in Donbas and considers the 2014 Crimean status referendum legitimate; it also declared its opposition to the "confrontational and anti-Russian" policies of the Polish government.
+Explaining why Zmiana considers Russian actions justified, Piskorski argued that "Russia’s support for Ukrainian separatists is a natural response to a situation where compatriots are endangered by Ukrainian nationalists."